 Gaining your PhD by Research at Charles University in Prague

 The attractions of Prague and the University’s reputation may motivate you to follow your PhD studies here.
-The Institute of Translation Studies at the Faculty of Arts launched its PhD programme in the mid 1990s, while its tradition in Translation/Interpreting training dates back to 1963.
-Our team and individual research is focused on both past and present translation practice, examining their evolution and cultural impact, on individual and institutional agencies, on the historiography of the discipline and the development of its interdisciplinarity and methodology.
+The Institute of Translation Studies at the Faculty of Arts launched its PhD program in the mid-1990s, while its tradition in Translation/Interpreting training dates back to 1963.
+Our team and individual research are focused on both past and present translation practice, examining their evolution and cultural impact, on individual and institutional agencies, on the historiography of the discipline, and the development of its interdisciplinarity and methodology.
 The unique aspects are (a) our focus on minor and “translation” cultures, and (b) Czech structuralist methodological background adapted to present-day multi-disciplinary and inter-disciplinary approaches.

 Applying for your PhD studies at Charles University